chisophugis/lbd/source/install.rst

 Create LLVM.xcodeproj of supporting cpu0 by terminal cmake command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have install llvm with clang on directory llvm/3.1/.
+We have installed llvm with clang on directory llvm/3.1/.
 Now, we want to install llvm with our cpu0 backend code on directory
 llvm/3.1.test/cpu0/1 in this section.